 Choose fresh herbs of your choice.
 I like rosemary and thyme as I think they work so well with the honey, but choose those you like best!

-With very little 'hands on' time, these whipped ricotta toasts come together very easily!
+With very little 'hands on' time, these whipped ricotta crostini come together very easily!
 Just a few steps:

 Slice your baguette into pieces approximately ½ inch thick, on a slight diagonal if you like (image 1).